Andrew Sullivan: Transgender issues

-In 2007, he said he was "no big supporter" of the Employment Non-Discrimination Act, arguing that it would "not make much of a difference."
-However, he said, the "gay rights establishment" was making a tactical error to insist on including protections for gender identity, as he believed it would be easier to pass the bill without transgender people.
+In 2007, Sullivan said he was "no big supporter" of the Employment Non-Discrimination Act, arguing that it would "not make much of a difference."
+He said the "gay rights establishment" was making a tactical error by insisting that the bill protect gender identity, as he believed it would be easier to pass the bill without that provision.

 In a September 2019 Intelligencer column, Sullivan expressed concern that gender-nonconforming children (especially those who are likely one day to come out as gay) might be encouraged to believe that they are transgender when they are not.
-In November 2019, Sullivan wrote another Intelligencer column on young women who, in their teens, had begun to transition to live as men but who later detransitioned.
+In November 2019, Sullivan wrote another Intelligencer column on young women who, in their teens, had begun to transition to live as men but later detransitioned.
 In that article, he discussed the controversy over a 2018 journal article by Lisa Littman that proposed a socially mediated subtype of gender dysphoria that Littman had termed "rapid onset gender dysphoria".
-In April 2021, he said it should be illegal for doctors to initiate cross-sex hormones for kids under 16 or sex reassignment surgery for kids under 18.
+In April 2021, he said it should be illegal for doctors to initiate cross-sex hormones for children under 16 or sex reassignment surgery for children under 18.

+Criticism of LGBTQ activism

+In June of 2025 Sullivan authored an editorial in The New York Times that criticised elements of the LGBTQ rights movement, suggesting it had ceased to advocate for tolerance and inclusion, and instead become radical and intolerant in its aims.
+Writing in part:

 Recognitions

-In 1996, Sullivan's book, Virtually Normal: An Argument about Homosexuality, won the 1996 Mencken Award for Best Book, presented by the Free Press Association.
+In 1996, Sullivan's book Virtually Normal: An Argument about Homosexuality won the Mencken Award for Best Book, presented by the Free Press Association.
 In 2006, Sullivan was named an LGBT History Month icon.